A Look at the Different Types of Biscuits

 Initially, people made small round cakes or quick breads out of wheat flour or whatever ground flour they had available.
 These small cakes were either fried or baked.
 As time went on and as leavening agents became available, these were incorporated into biscuit dough, which made them softer and higher.
 Through the centuries, the biscuit-making process evolved, became established, and recipes were formalized.

 Both unleavened and leavened biscuits are prepared in modern times.
-Preferences are largely determined by countries where biscuits are prepared and sold but recent years have seen greater offerings and people are discovering even more types of biscuits.
+Preferences are largely determined by countries where biscuits are prepared and sold but recent years have seen greater selections and people are discovering even more types of biscuits, as they find these in local markets or specialty shops.

 Few ingredients and easy to make.

-While biscuits can be made without yeast and without a long list of ingredients, they are still very tasty, are good either warm or cold, can be eaten for breakfast, lunch, supper, or a midnight snack, and can be topped with either cheese and meat or eaten with butter jam or syrup.
+While biscuits can be made without a long list of ingredients, they are good either warm or cold, can be eaten for breakfast, lunch, supper, or a midnight snack, and can be topped with either cheese and meat or eaten with butter jam or syrup.
 No matter which way they are served, their versatility makes them a staple food in their own right.

 What Did Early Biscuits Look Like?